Experience a Wilder Side of the Desert & Delta With Prolific Wildlife on Diverse Landscapes

 Among the diverse wildlife

-we will encounter, keep watch for wildebeest, red hartebeest and springbok, as well honey badger and mongoose.
+we encounter, keep watch for wildebeest, red hartebeest and springbok, as well honey badger and mongoose.
 Predators follow these large congregations of desert animals with their young into the broad pan, creating natural drama we may be privy to observe.
 Star attractions include the famous Kalahari black-maned lions as well as some of the Africa’s best cheetah viewing.
 The Kalahari is also the ancient home of the San bushmen, who have subsisted in these stark environs for millennia.
 Our time here will include engaging cultural experiences that offer insight into the history and traditions of the Bushmen clans of the area.

 Day 12: Maun / Depart